pvmoore/Kisv/readme.md

 - **Hello world** :: Sets up Vulkan, creates a Window and runs a minimal render loop until the window is closed
-- **Rectangle** :: Displays a textured rectangle.
+- **Textured Rectangle** :: Displays a textured rectangle.
 Demonstrates how to:
   - Select and allocate memory
   - Create and bind buffers and images to memory
   - Upload data from the host to the GPU via a staging buffer